-Wedding or no wedding, the summer season is one of the best times of the year for flowers, since so many of them are naturally in bloom between May and September.
-While your exact wedding flowers will depend on your budget, your florist, and your wedding style, it never hurts to start looking at inspiration!
+Wedding or no wedding, summer is one of the best times of the year for flowers, since so many of them are naturally in bloom between May and September.
+While your exact wedding flowers will depend on your budget, your florist, and your wedding style, it never hurts to look at inspiration!
 In the meantime, we’re sharing these summer wedding bouquets to help you figure out what you do and don’t like, so you can share your vision with the pros later on.

 - Peonies: Arguably one of the most in-demand wedding flowers, peak peony season is typically between May and June, making these beautiful flowers perfect for an early summer wedding bouquet.